OchiabutoKelechi/Sales-Data-Analysis-Project-using-Python/README.md

 # Sales-Data-Analysis-Project-using-Python

-#### Project Overview
+### Project Overview
 The project involves a comprehensive analysis of sales data to uncover insights, trends, and actionable recommendations using Python.
 The analysis leverages industry-standard data manipulation, visualization, and interactive tools to ensure a thorough and insightful exploration of the dataset.

-#### Objectives
+### Objectives
 The primary objective of the project is to analyze sales data to:
 - Understand sales performance across different dimensions such as time, products, and customer behavior.
 - Identify trends, patterns, and outliers to support data-driven decision-making.
 - Provide actionable insights for business optimization and strategy formulation.

-Kindly click here to read about the project in details on my Kaggle repository.
-You can also download the Python file of this project on the file section above.
+Kindly click [here](https://www.kaggle.com/code/ochiabutokelechi/sales-data-analysis-with-python) to read about the project in detail on my Kaggle repository.
+You can also download the Python file of this project in the file section above.

-#### Dataset
+### Dataset
 The dataset contains information on transactions, including:
 - InvoiceDate
 - Quantity